likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 radosgw-admin --cluster dc2 period update --commit
 ```

-We can check that now the default zone and zonegroups don¡t appear when we list the available zones and zonegroups:
+We can check that now the default zone and zone groups don't appear when we list the available zones and zone groups:
 ```
 [root@bastion ceph-ansible]# for i in 1 2 ; do radosgw-admin --cluster dc${i} zone list ; radosgw-admin --cluster dc${i} zonegroup list; done
 {